 The low income units, upon resale, may be sold only to low income persons, and the moderate income units may be sold to low or moderate income purchasers.
 If, however, no low income purchaser is found within sixty (60) days, the low income unit may be sold to a moderate income purchaser or, if none is available, to any interested purchaser.
 If no moderate income purchaser is found for a moderate income unit within sixty (60) days, the unit may be sold to any purchaser.
-Regardless of the income of the purchaser, the resale controls shall remain in effect for subsequent resales.
-The developer may create a non-profit corporation, enter into an agreement with a non-profit corporation or a governmental agency, or choose to administer the resale controls himself, but in no event may the resale controls be administered merely by deed restriction.
+Regardless of the income of the purchaser, the resale controls shall remain in effect for subsequent resales. developer may create a non-profit corporation, enter into an agreement with a non-profit corporation or a governmental agency, or choose to administer the resale controls himself, but in no event may the resale controls be administered merely by deed restriction.

-G. A developer in the R-M Zone may request the Planning Board and/or the Township to further increase densities, waive or modify cost-generating requirements in the zoning, subdivision or site plan ordinance, to waive or reduce fees, or to grant tax abatement to the extent authorized by law, if the developer determines that such actions are necessary to provide the 20% low and moderate $2\partial \frac{\gamma}{c}$ income housing.
-A developer may choose one of three impartial housing experts from a list prepared by the Planning Board and have the expert make recommendations, at the expense of the developer, on the necessity for the proposed waivers, modifications or other actions.
-The expert shall also consider whether the requirement for which the waiver or modification is sought is a necessary minimum standard required for public.
+A developer in the R-M Zone may request the Planning Board and/or the Township to further increase densities, waive or modify cost-generating requirements in the zoning, subdivision or site plan ordinance, to waive or reduce fees, or to grant tax abatement to the extent authorized by law, if the developer determines that such actions are necessary to provide the 20% low and moderate $\supset \partial f$ income housing.
+A developer may choose one of three impartial housing experts from a list prepared by the Planning Board and have the expert make recommendations, at the expense of the developer, on the necessity for the proposed waivers, modifications or other actions. expert shall also consider whether the requirement for which the waiver or modification is sought is a necessary minimum standard required for public health and safety.
+In the event that the expert determines that, even after full municipal cooperation, it is not economically feasible for the developer to provide the full amount affordable low and moderate income units as defined in Section 11, the expert may recommend that the developer provide twelve (12%) percent moderate income and eight (8%) percent low income units.
+Such a modification in the low and moderate income obligation shall not be approved unless the expert determines that the Township has substantially complied with his recommendations for municipal actions to reduce costs.
+In the event that the Planning Board declines to accept one or more of the recommendations of the expert, it shall detail its reasons in writing.